 All members of the campus community are strongly urged to report criminal incidents, emergencies, and suspicious activity promptly.
-The campus emergency number is extension 44000 for the Downtown Campus and 5511 for the Community Campus.
+The campus emergency number is extension 4-4000 for the Downtown Campus and 5511 for the Community Campus.
 These numbers should be used for all fire and police emergencies.
 All reports are responded to, logged, and classified.

-University Police can also be reached using campuses Blue Light, RAM Tech emergency phones or call boxes located at various locations throughout the campus.
-The residence hall 'door phone' may also be used to report emergencies by dialing extension 44000.
+University Police can also be reached using the Blue Lights, RAM Tech emergency phones or call boxes located at various locations throughout the campus.
+The residence hall door phone may also be used to report emergencies by dialing extension 4-4000.
 Upon receipt of an emergency, University Police are dispatched immediately and respond to render assistance, conduct an investigation, and prepare any necessary reports.